sweetkimchi/breakout-game/doc/PLAN.md

 2. Clearing the current level
 3. Instantly leveling up the paddle.
 Repeated use also allowed
 4. Infinite lives to play the game
-5. Remove the highest level restriction
+5. Removes the highest level restriction: the paddle can level up infinitely beyond the original level cap

 ## Level Descriptions